SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="predict"></a>
 # **Predict**
-> Prediction Predict (Prediction body, string deploymentName, string modelName)
+> Prediction Predict (Prediction body, string modelURI)

 Run inference on the input array.